List of The Fairly OddParents characters: Wanda

-Wanda Venus Fairywinkle-Cosma is Cosmo's wife, Poof's mother, and Timmy and Chloe's godmother.
+Wanda Venus Cosma (née Fairywinkle) (voiced by Susanne Blakeslee in the original Oh Yeah!
+Cartoons shorts, the main TV series and related media, including the 2022 live-action revival/reboot series Fairly Odder and 2024 CG sequel series A New Wish, portrayed by Cheryl Hines in A Fairly Odd Movie: Grow Up, Timmy Turner) is Cosmo's wife, Poof's mother, and Timmy and Chloe's godmother.
 She is depicted as being smart and caring.
 Unlike Cosmo, she tries to prevent Timmy from wishing for things which can be disastrous, though her attempts often fail.
 However, she is responsible for the extinction of dinosaurs, 65 million years ago.
 She has a sister, who is a popular actress, named Blonda whom she fights with a lot, as Wanda believes her sister's life as a Soap Star is easier than hers as a housewife.
-Wanda also has a father named Big Daddy, who also despised Cosmo similar to how Mama Cosma dislikes Wanda but to a much lesser extent.
-She has pink hair styled with a swirl in front and is usually shown wearing a yellow T-shirt and black pants.
+Wanda also has a father named Big Daddy, who also despises Cosmo similar to how Mama Cosma dislikes Wanda but to a much lesser extent.
 Wanda has an obsession with chocolate, and it is one of the only things that can distract her from her top priorities.

 Wanda's design, especially the hair swirl, is based on Wilma from The Flintstones.
 In the original pitch for the show she was named Venus and had blue hair.

-Wanda is voiced by Susanne Blakeslee in the original Oh Yeah!
-Cartoons shorts, the main TV series and related media, including the 2022 live-action revival/reboot series Fairly Odder.
-In the live-action film A Fairly Odd Movie: Grow Up, Timmy Turner, the live-action Wanda is portrayed by Cheryl Hines, but the animated portions are still voiced by Blakeslee.
+Poof / Peri

+Poof "Peri" (vocalizations are done by Tara Strong in the main television series and related media and speaking voice is done by Randy Jackson in A Fairly Odd Movie: Grow Up, Timmy Turner and Eric Bauza in The Fairly OddParents: A New Wish) is Cosmo and Wanda's son, introduced into the series in the 2008 special Fairly OddBaby.
+He was the first fairy baby born in over ten thousand years, with his own father being the second to last.
+His magical abilities are controlled by his emotions and channeled through his magic rattle.